strugee/minecraft-server.properties-prop-db/README.md

 # Minecraft `server.properties` property dataset

 This repository contains a machine-readable dataset of information about key/value pairs in Minecraft Server's `server.properties` file.
+You can consume it either as an npm module or by just parsing the JSON in the repository.

 Currently, only Java edition data is included in this repository.